bean-mhm/realbloom/USAGE.md

 > I know these color space stuff may seem confusing or scary to some readers, so I've included links to some really helpful articles about color science at the end, written by experienced people in the industry.

-## Convolution Input & HDR Images
+## Convolution Input

 This is the image we want to apply bloom on.
-We'll need an HDR image for this, which preserves bright values instead of clipping.
+We'll need an open-domain image for this, which preserves pixel values outside the 0-1 range.

-> Q: **What do you mean by an HDR image?**
+> Q: **What on earth is an Open-Domain Image?**

-> A: Most everyday image formats - including PNG and JPEG - do not have a high dynamic range, and their RGB values are clamped between 0 and 1, making it impossible to apply bloom accurately.
-An HDR image can contain color values higher than 1 to represent brighter spots.
+> A: Most everyday image formats such as PNG and JPEG can only have RGB values from 0-1, which translates to 0-255 when stored using 8-bit integers.
+An open-domain image accepts any real number for its pixel values, while also providing more depth and precision, as it is typically stored using 32-bit or 16-bit floating-point numbers.
+This may be called an "HDR" image in some articles.

-> Q: **How do you store an HDR image?**
+> Q: **How do you store these images?**

-> A: Image formats like OpenEXR and TIFF allow us to save the pixel data as floating-point numbers that don't really have a range.
+> A: Image formats like [OpenEXR](https://en.wikipedia.org/wiki/OpenEXR) and [TIFF](https://en.wikipedia.org/wiki/TIFF) allow us to store pixel data as floating-point numbers that aren't limited to any range.

-> Q: **How are HDR images displayed on a monitor?**
+> Q: **How do you display them on a monitor?**

 > A: This is a huge topic, but I'll try to summarize what you'll need to know.
 Pixel values higher than 1 usually just get clamped down to 1 before being displayed on your monitor, making the bright parts of the image look overexposed and blown out.
-Some games and programs - including RealBloom - support proper display/view transforms to nicely transform linear RGB trisimulus into something that can be correctly displayed on your monitor.
-This might inaccurately be called "tone mapping" in some cases.
+Some games and programs support proper display/view transforms to nicely convert linear RGB tristimulus into something that can be correctly displayed on your monitor.
 Some games can produce true HDR output if your monitor supports it, but that's another story.
 Despite the pixel values being clamped or transformed when *displayed*, they are still *stored* as their original floating-point values.

-> Q: **How do I enable "tone mapping" in RealBloom?**
+> Q: **Does RealBloom support display transforms?**

-> A: RealBloom supports display/view transforms through OpenColorIO.
-The term "tone mapping" may be misleading here, as display/view transforms are different and can be more advanced.
-In the *Color Management* panel, you can switch the view to *AgX* to have a better view of HDR images.
-Note that this will mess up images that have already been transformed and gone through a camera, so this works best on raw linear tristimulus output from your rendering software.
+> A: Yes.
+RealBloom supports display/view transforms through [OpenColorIO](https://opencolorio.org/).
+In the *Color Management* panel, you can switch the view to *AgX* to have a better view of 3D scenes.
+Note that this will mess up images that have already been transformed and gone through a camera, so this works best on raw linear tristimulus output from your rendering software, typically stored in an OpenEXR image.

 > Q: **What is AgX?**

 > A: [AgX](https://www.elsksa.me/scientia/cgi-offline-rendering/rendering-transform) is an experimental OCIO config made by [Troy James Sobotka](https://twitter.com/troy_s), aimed at cinematic and accurate color transforms.
 Troy is the author of the famous Filmic config for Blender, and a true master of color science.
 RealBloom uses a [fork](https://github.com/EaryChow/AgX) of AgX as its default user config, as well as its internal config (we'll discuss that later).

-In the *Convolution* panel, click on *Browse Input* and select an HDR image.
-I have included some example images in `demo/HDR Images`.
-For this demonstration, I will use `Leaves.exr` which is a render I made in Blender for demonstrating convolutional bloom.
+In the *Convolution* panel, click on *Browse Input* and select an HDR (open-domain) image.
+I have included some example images in `demo/Images`.
+For this tutorial, I will use `Leaves.exr` which is a render I made in Blender for demonstrating convolutional bloom.

 After opening, you'll be prompted to choose the color space of the image, *again*.
 This will be detected automatically for images in the `demo` folder, and all images exported from RealBloom.
 You can safely hit *OK* and continue on.